Lady Gaga Nails the Black Widow in Ridley Scott’s ‘House of Gucci’

 Joey Nolfi of Entertainment Weekly called it “juicy caviar camp, an absurdly enjoyable Italian soap opera where Bald Jared Leto pisses on a Gucci scarf.
 It ultimately eases on its gas to a fault, but Lady Gaga’s earnest, ferocious performance completes her evolution from movie star to mighty dramatic actress.”

-In an interview with the Guardian when she was released from prison, Reggiani bragged about her resiliency which Gaga says she could only portray by not being influenced by “others,” including the source of her character.
+In an interview with The Guardian when she was released from prison, Reggiani bragged about her resiliency—which Gaga says she could only portray by not being influenced by “others,” including the source of her character.
 “I think I am a very strong person because I survived all these years in captivity,” she said.
 “I slept a lot.
 I took care of my plants.
 I looked after Bambi, my pet ferret.”
 The ferret, which was killed when an inmate sat on him, has been replaced by a large macaw she keeps perched on her shoulder when she goes out in Milan.